ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 > The text between the square brackets `[api/controller]` is an attribute used in C# and ASP.NET Core for routing.
 In this case, it's defining that the controller will be accessible under the API endpoint `/api/{controller}` (where {controller} is the name of the controller class)
 > `[ApiController]` is a convenient attribute that sets up various features for building RESTful APIs with ASP.NET Core, including automatic model state validation, response formatting, and error handling

-We create another new controller under 📁`Controllers` called `ActivitiesController`
+We create another new controller

+📁`API\Controllers\ActivitiesController.cs`
 ```cs
 using Domain;
 using Microsoft.AspNetCore.Mvc;